 How News Coverage Has Changed Since the 9/11 Attacks

 On Sept.
-11, 2001, it didn't matter if you were anchorman Tom Brokaw of NBC News or a rookie reporter at a small town newspaper, you were faced with a crisis you never before experienced or could have imagined.
-The decisions that were made in newsrooms across the country have left a lasting change in how the news media covers stories to this day.
+11, 2001, it didn't matter if you were anchorman Tom Brokaw of NBC News or a rookie reporter at a small-town newspaper, you were faced with a crisis you never before experienced or could have imagined.
+The decisions that were made in newsrooms across the country have made a lasting change in how the news media covers stories to this day.

 Sensitivity in Reporting